systemjs/systemjs/README.md

 ## Compatibility with Webpack

 Code-splitting builds on top of native ES modules, like Rollup offers, are an alternative to the Webpack-style chunking approach - offering a way to utilize the native module loader for loading shared and dynamic chunks instead of using a custom registry and loader as Webpack bundles include.
 Scope-level optimizations can be performed on ES modules when they are combined, while ensuring no duplicate code is loaded through dynamic loading and code-sharing in the module registry, using the features of the native module loader and its dynamic runtime nature.

+[systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) is a community-maintained npm library that might help you get webpack and systemjs working well together.

 As of webpack@4.30.0, it is now possible to compile webpack bundles to System.register format, by modifying your webpack config: